 Observing Log

 The comprehensive observing log feature is fully integrated with all object reports.
-You can click on any object in a report and show details of past observations of the object, or add a new observation to the log.
-The deep-sky, star, comet and asteroid search reports permit searching for observed and unobserved objects.
+You can click on any object in a report and show details of past observations of the object, or add new observations to the log.
+The observing plam, deep-sky, star, comet and asteroid search reports permit searching for observed and unobserved objects.

-Deep-Sky Planner 5 offers extraordinary data exchange capability:
+Deep-Sky Planner 9 offers extraordinary data exchange capability for the observing log:

-- Log reports may be printed and exported in plain text, delimited text or HTML format.
+- Observing Log reports may be printed and saved to PDF, plain text, delimited text or HTML format.

 - Equipment lists may be printed, imported and exported in native Deep-Sky Planner format, and exported in delimited text, MS Excel or HTML format.